TathanDev/Ad-Astra-Addon-Tutorial/README.md

 }
 ```

-- planet_rings : in the planet_rings folder, there are two folders : one for each solar_system?
-So you'll need to create an other one and create a file with the name of your planet and add this :
+- planet_rings : in the planet_rings folder, there are two folders : one for each solar_system So you'll need to create an other one and create a file with the name of your planet and add this :
 ```json
 {
   "galaxy": "modid:your_galaxy",